-Key Performance Indicator (KPI) Service Level Performance Standard (Threshold) Acceptable Quality Level (AQL) How Measured Availability (SDP-to-SDP) Routine 99.5% ≥ 99.5% See Note 1 Critical 99.95% ≥ 99.95%
+Key Performance Indicator (KPI) Service Level Performance Standard (Threshold) Acceptable Quality Level (AQL) How Measured Availability (SDP-to-SDP) Routine 99.5% ≥ 99.5% See Note 1 Critical 99.95% ≥ 99.95% Grade of Service (Call Routine 0.07 ≤ 0.07 See Note 2 Blockage) (SDP-to-SDP) Critical 0.01 ≤ 0.01 Time To Restore Without Dispatch 4 hours ≤ 4 hours See Note 3 With Dispatch 8 hours ≤ 8 hours

-Key Performance Indicator (KPI) Service Level Performance Standard (Threshold) Acceptable Quality Level (AQL) How Measured

-(Optional)

-Grade of Service (Call Routine 0.07 ≤ 0.07 See Note 2

-Blockage) Critical (Optional) 0.01 ≤ 0.01

-(SDP-to-SDP)

-Time To Without 4 hours ≤ 4 hours See Note 3

-Restore Dispatch

-With Dispatch 8 hours ≤ 8 hours

-The optional services presented in Section C.2.6.1.2.1 shall comply with the performance metrics for each individual service offering as described in this contract.
-The contractor shall refer to the appropriate contract section for the performance metrics associated with each optional service:
+The optional services presented in Section C.2.6.1.2.1 shall comply with the performance metrics for each individual service offering as described in this section.
+The contractor shall refer to the appropriate section for the performance metrics associated with each optional service:

-- 1. C.2.2.3 Toll Free Service (TFS) - 2.
-C.2.4.1 Internet Protocol Service (IPS), - 3.
+- a.
+C.2.2.3 Toll-Free Service (TFS) - b.
+C.2.4.1 Internet Protocol Service (IPS), - c.
 C.2.14.1 Cellular / Personal Communications Service (CPCS)

-1. Availability is measured end-to-end and calculated as a percentage of the total reporting interval time that the CS is operationally available to the Agency.
+Availability is measured end-to-end and calculated as a percentage of the total reporting interval time that the CS is operationally available to the Agency.
 Availability is computed by the standard formula:

-- 2. Call Blockage is the proportion of calls that cannot be completed during the busy hour because of limits in the call handling capacity of one or more network elements.
+- Grade of Service (Call Blockage) is the proportion of calls that cannot be completed during the busy hour because of limits in the call handling capacity of one or more network elements.
 For example, 0.01 indicates that 1% of the calls are not being completed successfully (e.g. 1 out of 100 calls). - 3.
 See Section C.3.3.1.2.4 for the definitions and measurement guidelines.